Politics of Greece: Media freedom

 In 2011, the government proposed new measures that will restrict the freedom of speech in the internet.
 According to some proposals, every individual who would like to use free platforms, such like Blogspot or WordPress.com will be forced to get officially registered in the courts, as due to tough austerity measures web sites that criticize the government and the political system in general have been multiplied.

-Press freedom sharply eroded in Greece during the economic and financial crisis of 2008 – 2019, passing from the 35th place in 2009 in Reporters Without Borders Press Freedom Index to the 99th place in 2014, well below all Western Balkans countries as well as states with repressive media policies such as Gabon, Kuwait or Liberia.
+Press freedom sharply eroded in Greece during the Greek government-debt crisis, passing from the 35th place in 2009 in Reporters Without Borders Press Freedom Index to the 99th place in 2014, well below all Western Balkans countries as well as states with repressive media policies such as Gabon, Kuwait or Liberia.
 Greece is today the EU member state "where journalism and the media face their most acute crisis".
 In 2022, Greece ranked 27th in the EU and 108 out of 180 countries according to Reporters Without Borders.